 In the accumulation phase, the benefits of a universal life policy can continue to be advantageous.
 In this phase, the consumer is in the process of achieving long-term wealth and minimizing long-term liabilities.
 Consumers are using IUL as protection against the loss of a family's income in the event of a breadwinner's death.

 Business owners can also benefit from cash value life insurance.
 They will often use this strategy to pay for business expenses that can be accessed in the form of a loan while avoiding federal income taxes.
 Additionally, many small businesses today are utilizing IUL as a way to protect themselves against the death of a business partner or key employee that would have a significant impact on the profitability of the business.
-Or the business owner can protect his family from a premature death, ensuring a financial remedy in the event of a catastrophe.
+Or the business owner can protect his family from a premature death, ensuring a financial remedy such as paying off their mortgage in the event of a catastrophe.

 The ability to withdraw funds tax free and the luxury of protecting the breadwinner with an accelerated tax free death benefit is making the IUL more attractive than ever for families and financial professionals.